Username:

 South Staffordshire Council

-The Resource Planning Hub is an extensive source of forward- looking online guidance, supplemented with over 20 interactive tools, providing in-depth review and analysis of the robustness of your main sources of income, to inform and improve the robustness of your resource planning.
+Resilience Dashboard.
+The Financial Resilience Dashboard includes almost 30 analytical and interactive tools, providing in-depth review of your main sources of income, to inform and improve the robustness of your resource planning.

 Key Features